hgwood/craql/README.md

 ## Why SQL?

-The challenge of building business apps is to model the business data and processes, and to keep up with evolution of those.
+The challenge of building business apps is to model the business data and processes, and to keep up with the evolution of those.
 They are information processing apps.
 So it might be a good idea to use a high-level, data-manipulation-specific programming language.
 SQL is also very often already part of the stack anyway!